kingsfordgroup/armatus/README.md

 The first `-i` parameter is a gzipped HiC matrix for chromosome 1 as obtained from Dixon et al. the second `-g` parameter is the maximum gamma at which to sample at.
 Output files are all written with a prefix `test`.

 Other options allow for sampling multiple near-optimal solutions and considering finer levels of step sizes.
-These are 'idealized' parameters in the sense that ideally we would sample as many resolutions as possible and consider the most solutions that are reasonably close to the optimal solution.
+These are 'idealized' parameters in the sense that ideally we would sample as many resolutions as possible and consider all solutions that are reasonably close to the optimal solution.

 Components
 ----------